JordanMartinez/purescript-json-codecs/README.md

   - I don't want to use your information-poor error type, `JsonDecodeError`

 Improve error messages:
-- show me all failures, not just the first one (i.e. use `V`, not `Either`)
+- show me all failures, not just the first one
-- show me hints separate from the error message
 - on type mismatch errors, show me what you expected AND got, not just what was expected
-- give me more control over what my error type is
+- allow me to write custom error messages

 Provide record syntax I enjoy using
   - See examples below